mvvvv/StereoKit-rust/README.md

 - `git clone --recursive https://github.com/mvvvv/StereoKit-rust/`
 - On Linux get the following tools and dev libraries : git clang cmake libx11-dev libxfixes-dev libvulkan-dev libfontconfig-dev.
+- On macOS get the following tools and dev libraries : brew install cmake ninja molten-vk vulkan-headers.
 - On Windows[^2] get the following tools and dev libraries : "Git", "CMake", "Visual Studio Build Tools 2022(Developpment Desktop C++)" and "DotNet SDK v8+"
 - Install the project's tools from the project directory `cargo install -F event-loop --path .`
 - If you want to launch the demos then: